 She is founding member of the Hertie School—Centre for Digital Governance (previously at University of Bath UK, PhD at the MIT Cambridge MA).
 As an expert in intelligence —both natural and artificial, her topics span: ethics & technology, digital governance, social learning & culture, impacts of diversity on brain structures.
 She is an internationally influential voice on digital ethics issues.
 Bryson was a member of Google’s Advanced Technology External Advisory Council (ATEAC) and has worked on AI policy with the OECD, the UN and the Red Cross.

-is a Futurologist and Urbanist.
-He co-directs the Studio for Immediate Spaces at Sandberg Instituut (Amsterdam) with Julian Schubert (Something Fantastic) and teaches at the Institut for Design and Architecture, ETH Zurich.
-As part of his latest projects, he curated Konstantin Grcic, New Normals at Haus am Waldsee (2022), and will be contributing to the catalog of next solo show at Dittrich & Schlechtriem :re, Marta Dyachenko, on the topic of life cycles of architecture.
+He co-directs the Studio for Immediate Spaces at Sandberg Instituut (Amsterdam) with Julian Schubert (Something Fantastic) and teaches at the Institut for Design and Architecture, ETH Zurich (Chair: Prof. Arno Brandlhuber).
+As part of his latest projects, he curated Konstantin Grcic, New Normals at Haus am Waldsee (2022).

 Prof. Sigurd LARSEN

-is an Architect, founder of an eponymous studio in Berlin, Professor for Interior Architecture & Design (Berlin International University of Applied Sciences) (previously at OMA Rem Koolhaas New York, COBE Copenhagen / Berlin).
+The Architect is founder of an eponymous studio in Berlin, Professor for Interior Architecture & Design (Berlin International University of Applied Sciences) (previously at OMA Rem Koolhaas New York, COBE Copenhagen / Berlin).
 His topics span: functionality in complex contexts.